asmitbm/weaviate-docusaurus/docs/getting-started/schema.md

  You can set cross-references in all directions and later (as we will see while querying) filter on them.
 Please, be aware that Weaviate is not a graph database (remember?).
 This means that dealing with -for example- many-to-many relationships or things like shortest path algorithms is not in our wheelhouse.

 :::

+## Other schema operations

+All schema operations are available in the [API documentation for the schema endpoint](https://weaviate.io/developers/weaviate/current/restful-api-references/schema.html).
+The documentation also includes examples in different client languages.

+## Recapitulation

+* Weaviate has a schema where you will define how your data objects will be indexed.
+* Weaviate’s schema is class property based.
+* The schema is highly configurable but comes with pre-defined settings.
+* There is an auto schema function, but for optimal usage, it’s better to manually create a schema